jamtartley/inverse_kinematics/README.md

 # play_fetch

-Just a friendly game of fetch with some spiders.

-Small canvas to experiment with techniques to use in skeletal animation, specifically inverse kinematics.
+Small canvas to experiment with inverse kinematics.
-Also planning to explore ball physics and 2D space partitioning with a quadtree.
+In the future, this should take into account joint restraints.

 ## Install